Understanding Adoption Cases

 Certified Confidential Intermediaries have access to adoption files, and they conduct reviews and release non-identifying information to adoptees.
 The Court can release non-identifying information the intermediary releases if the birth parents did not file a veto when consenting to the adoption of their child.

 No, Maryland does not require adoptive parents to re-adopt children they have legally adopted in a foreign country.
 However, many adoptive parents choose to re-adopt their foreign-born children.
-If adoptive parents have a foreign adoption decree and are US citizens, they can get a Maryland birth certificate for the adopted children without re-adopting them.
+If adoptive parents have a foreign adoption decree and the child was granted a U.S. citizenship, they can get a Maryland certificate of foreign birth for the adopted children without re-adopting them.
+In these cases, the children would have a U.S. certificate of citizenship provided by the State Department.

-The adoptive parent(s) must re-adopt foreign-born children when they have a wrong visa or if the foreign country only allowed the adoptive parents to obtain guardianship.
-The adoptive parents may choose to re-adopt to change the child’s name, because local government (school) requires it, and/or to add a spouse to the order for estate purposes.
+The adoptive parent(s) must re-adopt foreign-born children if the foreign country only allowed the adoptive parents to obtain guardianship or the child did not receive U.S. citizenship when he/she entered the U.S. usually because the child's visa did not convey those rights.
+The adoptive parents may choose to re-adopt to change the child's name, correct the child's date of birth, because local government (school) requires it, and/or to add a spouse to the adoption for estate purposes.

 Yes.
 Please submit a motion requesting the return of your originals and a proposed order for the judge to sign.
 Original documents submitted to the Court will be returned to you after the completion of the final hearing.